 Students encouraged to explore education and career pathways during Career and Technical Education Month

-High schools, colleges and some universities across Michigan offer CTE programs that are aligned with in-demand, high-wage careers in fields such as information technology, healthcare, hospitality and manufacturing.
+High schools, colleges and some universities across Michigan offer CTE programs that are aligned with in-demand, high-wage careers in fields such as business, information technology, healthcare, hospitality and manufacturing.
 Most high school programs also offer early college credit opportunities to provide a seamless transition to postsecondary education.

 Also check out MiSchoolData.org, the State of Michigan’s official source for pre-K, K-12, postsecondary and workforce data to help residents, educators and policymakers make informed decisions to improve student success.